 Query Editor is organized to make writing queries as easy as possible.
 The screenshot below shows how the editor appears in the UI, with the SQL entry field and Play highlighted.

-To minimize your development time, it is recommended that you develop your queries with limits on the rows returned.
+To minimize your development time, you are recommended to develop your queries with limits on the number of rows returned.
 For example,

 SELECT fields FROM table WHERE conditions LIMIT number_of_rows.
 After you have verified that your query produces the expected output, remove the limits and run the query with

 CREATE TABLE tablename AS SELECT to generate a dataset with the output.

-SELECTfrom, then use the arrow keys to navigate to the table you are looking for, and press Enter.
-Once a table is selected, autocomplete will recognize fields in that table.
+SELECT from, then use the arrow keys to navigate to the table you are looking for, and press Enter.
+Once a table is selected, autocomplete recognizes fields in that table.